Fanbruary/LittleBattle/README.md

 # LittleBattle
+Intro:
-A turn based board game for two players.
+A turn based board game for two players based on python.

+Structure:
+config.txt - A txt file that defines initial resources for each player and also contains the initial resource cords on the gameboard. file_loading_test.py - a testing .py file which reads all the invalid config.txt files from the folder "invalid files", and pass them into
+                        little_battle.py to test the result of initial configuration loading.
+little_battle.py - the main file that execute the game.

-How to run the game:
+How to run Little_battle.py:
+by using commandline argument, open terminal and input the following: python little_battle.py config.txt"

 Rules:
 1. The game is initialized with a map with resources and two players